justinkelly/justinkelly.github.io/_posts/2023-07-16-powerbi-for-librarians-2023.md

 PowerBI will automatically place the different elements into the `Y-axis`, `X-axis` and `Legend` section of the `Visualizations` pane.

-Try moving the different data elements into the different axis and legend sections to test the results
+Try moving the different data elements into the different axis and legend sections to test the results.

+Once you have data displaying in your visual go through each of the visualisation options and adjust the data elements to experiement.

 Stacked bar chart